FranciscoFrias17/Landing-Page/README.md

 Clicking a section scrolls down to that section and activates the background in the viewport.
 Navigation also sticks to the top of the viewfinder.

 The javascript functionality creates a nav bar that adds sections depending on the number of sections in the array.

+## Acknowledgement and Credits

+Used as a resource for activeView function: https://gomakethings.com/how-to-test-if-an-element-is-in-the-viewport-with-vanilla-javascript/